 Now, who wants to help me replace all the old, shitty construction-store bolts that I put in back in the day?

 Luke Mehall is the publisher of The Climbing Zine.
-His fifth book, The Desert, is due out this spring, and he will be traveling the United States this year to promote it.
+His fifth book, The Desert, was just released, and he will be traveling the United States this year to promote it.
 You can order a copy HERE.